[EVENTS]

 For their exhibition Karin Kihlberg & Reuben Henry have invited the Disembodied Voice research group to show new works and host a series of events.
 The group includes Maia Conran, Patrick Coyle, Karen Di Franco, Kihlberg & Henry, and was formed in 2014 as a format to explore manifestations of the disembodied voice within their own work and in wider culture.
 The disembodied voice, and its often inevitable re-embodiment in objects other than the original speaking body, are variously reflected in the exhibition and its associated events, from the recorded voice in moving image to its traces in written correspondences and archives.

-working predominantly with performance and sculpture.
-His practice considers
+and writer working predominantly with performance and sculpture.

-from the conventions of guided tours and poetry readings, Coyle examines both
+of guided tours and poetry readings, Coyle examines both the

-the supposed authority of the lone orator and the psychological affect of reading
+supposed authority of the lone orator and the psychological

-of the Arts London (2005).
-He recently delivered performances at El Tercer Lugar,
+Arts London (2005).
+He recently delivered performances at El

 Gallery, London, and Spike Island, Bristol (all 2014-16).